-- C1.First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2023. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment. - ✓ Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.
+C1.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2024.

+- ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment. - Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2024.

-FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 4,865 Total first-time, first-year women who applied 6,101 Total first-time, first-year of another gender who applied 0
+FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied Total first-time, first-year women who applied Total first-time, first-year of another gender who applied Total first-time, first-year of unknown gender who applied

-FIRST-TIME, FIRST-YEAR STUDENT ADMITS TOTAL Total first-time, first-year men who were admitted 420 Total first-time, first-year women who were admitted 459 Total first-time, first-year of another gender who were admitted 0
+FIRST-TIME, FIRST-YEAR STUDENT ADMITS TOTAL Total first-time, first-year men who were admitted Total first-time, first-year women who were admitted Total first-time, first-year of another gender who were admitted Total first-time, first-year of unknown gender who were admitted

-FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES TOTAL Total first-time, first-year men who enrolled 251 Total first-time, first-year women who enrolled 253 Total first-time, first-year of another gender who enrolled 0
+FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES TOTAL Total first-time, first-year men who enrolled Total first-time, first-year women who enrolled Total first-time, first-year of another gender who enrolled Total first-time, first-year of unknown gender who enrolled

-FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES BY STATUS TOTAL Total full-time, first-time, first-year men who enrolled 251 Total part-time, first-time, first-year men who enrolled 0 Total full-time, first-time, first-year women who enrolled 253 Total part-time, first-time, first-year women who enrolled 0 Total full-time, first-time, first-year of another gender who enrolled 0 Total part-time, first-time, first-year of another gender who enrolled 0
+FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES BY STATUS TOTAL Total full-time, first-time, first-year men who enrolled Total part-time, first-time, first-year men who enrolled Total full-time, first-time, first-year women who enrolled Total part-time, first-time, first-year women who enrolled Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled Total full-time, first-time, first-year of unknown gender who enrolled Total part-time, first-time, first-year of unknown gender who enrolled

-If available, please provide residency breakdowns for total applicants, admits, and enrolled students: Fall 2023
+If available, please provide residency breakdowns for total applicants, admits, and enrolled students: Fall 2024

-FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS IN- STATE OUT- OF- STATE INTERNATIONAL TOTAL Total first-time, first-year (degree-seeking) who applied 434 6,611 3,921 10,966 Total first-time, first-year (degree-seeking) who were admitted 73 733 73 879 Total first-time, first-year (degree-seeking) enrolled 48 407 49 504
+FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS IN-STATE OUT-OF- STATE INTERNATIONAL UNK NOWN TOTAL Total first-time, first-year (degree-seeking) who applied Total first-time, first-year (degree-seeking) who were admitted - Total first-time, first-year (degree-seeking) enrolled

 C2.
-First-time, first-year wait-listed students

-✓ Students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list? \square Yes \square No

-If yes, please answer the questions below for Fall 2023 admissions:

-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: N/A Number accepting a place on the waiting list: N/A Number of wait-listed students admitted: 29

-Is your waiting list ranked? 🔲 Yes  No

-\Rightarrow If yes, o do you release that informa tion to students?
-Yes No --------------- ----------- -------- --------- ------ --------- --------- ----------- -- ----- -- ----

-\Rightarrow Do you release that information to school counselors? \Box Yes \Box No
+First time, first-year wait-listed students ✓ Students who met admission requirements but whose final admission was contingent on space ava ailability) Do you have a policy of placing students on a waitin ng list? ☐ Yes ☐ No If yes, p please answer the questions below for Fall 2024 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted: ls your v vaiting list ranked? □ Yes □ No \Rightarrow If yes, do you release that information to students? □ Yes □ No \Rightarrow Do you release that information to school counselors? □ Yes □ No